-The Nomination and Compensation Committee typically reviews and determines the base salary of the executive Chair, if any, and CEO annually, with effect from the beginning of each calendar year, for consideration and approval by the Board.
+The Nomination and Compensation Committee periodically reviews and determines the base salary of the CEO, for consideration and approval by the Board.
 The CEO is responsible for the determination of the base salaries of the other NEOs, but typically obtains feedback from the Nomination and Compensation Committee.